dailydotdev/docs/docs/for-content-creators/suggest-new-source.md

 4. Make sure your publication has a public RSS feed

 :::tip
-If you're running a company blog with both promotional and technical articles, we highly recommend separating the technical articles to a dedicated RSS feed.
+If you're running a company blog with both promotional and technical posts, we highly recommend separating the technical posts to a dedicated RSS feed.
 :::

 ### Submitting your source